Youngstown School Board picks replacement for elected member who backed out

-YOUNGSTOWN, Ohio (WKBN) – The Youngstown School Board unanimously selected a replacement for Barbara Brothers, who was elected to the board in November but later decided not to serve.
+YOUNGSTOWN, Ohio (WYTV) – The Youngstown School Board unanimously selected a replacement for Barbara Brothers, who was elected to the board in November but later decided not to serve.

 The board picked Jerome Williams, who previously served on the board of education from 2013 to 2017 but did not run for reelection.